 Finally, cat parents should be aware osteoarthritis is a serious disease.
 Just because cats show few outward signs of discomfort doesn't mean your pet does not need your help.
 Keep them in good health by seeing your vet early and often and taking all their recommendations to heart.

-Dr. K is an honors graduate of both Wellesley College and the University of Pennsylvania School of Veterinary Medicine.
+Dr. Patty Khuly is an honours graduate of both Wellesley College and the University of Pennsylvania School of Veterinary Medicine.
 She received her MBA at The Wharton School of Business as part of the prestigious VMD/MBA dual-degree program.
-She now owns Sunset Animal Clinic, a veterinary practice in Miami, Florida.
+She's now the proud owner of Sunset Animal Clinic in Miami, Florida.
+But that's not all.
+Dr. K is a nerdy reader, avid knitter, hot yoga fanatic, music geek, struggling runner, and indefatigable foodie.
+She lives in South Miami with three dogs, countless cats, two rescued goats and a hilarious flock of hens.

 Tender chunks in gravy for cats, with high-quality protein to maintain lean muscle.
 With vitamin E and omega-3s & -6s for healthy skin and balanced minerals to support healthy vital organs.